pkhadilkar/replicated-kvstore/README.md

 $ go install github.com/pkhadilkar/kvstore	#this should create executable named kvstore (.exe on Windows)
 $ ./kvstore	#kvstore.exe on Windows
 ```
 Requests can be submitted to server using JSON as shown in Examples.
-Note that this *only* starts the server.
+Note that this **only** starts the server.
 To test the server, please refer to examples section.

 Types
 -----
-The server supports two types string and integer (64 bits) as value types.
-Values of type integer have increment and decrement operation defined on them.
+The server supports

++ String
++ Integer (64 bit)

+Operations *get* and *put* are supported on both types.
+Additionally Integer type supports

++ Increment
++ Decrement

+operations which increment or decrement the integer value for the key by 1.

 Examples / Test
 --------